Castro19/ccc-transfer-helper/documentation/README.md

 ### Coding Standards

-- Our current MEAN application has the following coding standards
+- Our current MERN application has the following coding standards

 #### **Prettier Configuration:** Prettier is used to format our code.